mparno/fenics-web/source/featured/2011/pdesys.rst

 form.
 The ``PDESubSystem`` class contains numerous methods and switches for optimization of finite element assembly and solving linear or nonlinear system arising from the form.
-Since the Stokes equations being solved here are linear, the left hand side coefficient matrix will not change in time.
+Since the Navier-Stokes equations being solved here are discretized with explicit convection, the left hand side coefficient matrix will not change in time.
 When we provide this information (through ``reassemble_lhs=False``), the coefficient matrix will only be assembled on the first time step.